HISMalawi/Demographics-Data-Exchange/README.md

 Voila! you got it.

-Additions to this README are most welcome we want to make the process a painless as possible.
+Additions to this README are most welcome we want to make the process as painless as possible.